fhiso/bibliography/bibliography.md

 Tony Proctor, "Structured Narrative", *STEMMA Project* (www.parallaxview.co/familyhistorydata/downloads/StructuredNarrative.pdf) -- worked example of semantic mark-up in STEMMA.

+Louis Kessler, "Markup in GEDCOM", *Louis Kessler's Behold Blog*, 2011-03-05 (http://www.beholdgenealogy.com/blog/?p=808) -- Why markup is bad and should be limited.

 ##Places##

 Tony Proctor, "A Place for Everything", *Parallax View* (http://parallax-viewpoint.blogspot.com/2013/08/a-place-for-everything.html) -- Differentiates the name of a place (or of a place hierarchy) from a full Place entity (or a chain of Place entities)